-I had over 400 historical PDF documents I needed to import and display on the front end in a table view.
-The table needed to include multiple columns for fields such as title, file name and date, and be sortable and searchable.
+My challenge was to import over 400 historical PDF documents and display them on the front end of a website in a table view.
+The table needed to be sortable and searchable with multiple columns for fields containing a title, file name, and date.
 In order for Drupal to recognize the files and allow me to create a view, the files had to be imported as media entities.
 To accomplish this I used FTP to upload the documents, a spreadsheet and migration modules to create the media entities, and the views module for creating the table.

 Rename and Upload Documents